What is COBie, its definition, its history and how it is used?

 Spreadsheet (COBie Sheets)

 COBie spreadsheet is featured by rows and columns.
 Each COBie file worksheet contains a specific field of information and data.
 As selecting the spreadsheet, designers, contractors, facility managers or other users involved should avoid typos and make an alignment of how to format data as strings or numbers.
-The biggest disadvantage of this format is that it cannot be workable with large datasets.
+The biggest disadvantage of this format is that it cannot be workable with large datasets of the project.

 Database